 Can Worcestershire Sauce Go Bad?
 How Long Does It Last?

-How to Store Worcestershire Sauce?
+How To Store Worcestershire Sauce?
 Does It Need to be Refrigerated?

 Similarly to other condiments, you should keep bottles of Worcestershire sauce in a dry and cool place.
 A dark cupboard in the pantry or kitchen works best for that.
 Don’t let it sit in the sunlight, as it might affect the taste of the sauce.
 That’s pretty much it when it comes to an unopened bottle.